fx is the entry-point for a set of subcommands that make many tasks

 The above method provides the most well defined feature set, and should be generally non-invasive.
 If it causes bugs in your shell environment, please file project bugs.

-If for some reason you need to work with multiple Fuchsia checkouts (recommended workflows below should obviate such a need), then you may wish to do something other than the above.
+If for some reason you need to work with multiple Fuchsia checkouts (recommended workflows below should obviate such a need), then you may want to do something other than the above.
 In this case, there are a few well supported methods:

 - Always execute